helkyar/Templates/README.md

 These instrucctios are valid for both folders:
 Create a git repository on github (if you're planing on setting one up).
 Readme files are not included in the templates for obvious reasons.
 Once everything is set, init the local repository.
-Add the `.gitignore` file rigth away to avoid future problems.
+Commit the `.gitignore` file rigth away to avoid future problems.

     git init
     git add .gitignore